-For more than a century we have been at the forefront of efforts to help low-income Londoners to help themselves.
-Many of the schemes that we have funded were radical at the time but have become an accepted part of London life.
+For more than a century we've been at the forefront of efforts to help low-income Londoners to help themselves.
+Many of the schemes that we've funded were radical at the time but have now become an accepted part of London life.

 When we started, the idea was taking hold that London needed new open green spaces as ‘lungs for the metropolis’.
 We provided funds to buy and maintain green areas.
 This ranged from camping sites for young people and families, to extending Hampstead Heath and Hackney Marshes and preserving sites such as Coram’s Fields.
 We still own open spaces and playing fields.